Moving with Cats – the Best Tips and Tricks

 Help Your Pet – Call a Vet

-Cats love routine, in just the same way the dog does, so having to change their surroundings can lead to anxiety and related health issues.
+Cats love routine, in just the same way dogs do, so having to change their surroundings can lead to relocation depression, anxiety, and related health issues.
 Not only the change of scenery but the transport process itself can be stressful.
 There is a lot of commotion in the house.
 If you plan to hire professional movers, there will be many unfamiliar people inside, all of this can raise stress levels for your cat.

-If you are relocating long distance, talk to your vet before.
+If you found a job before moving to another state and you’re relocating long-distance, talk to your vet before to avoid making some common moving mistakes.
 They might give you a medicine specific for kitties, that can help with the long ride.
 You should want such care for your furry friend before and during relocation day, but after it, too.
 The health of our pets is extremely important, after all.

 Have Fun with Boxes

-Your packing process will entail a significant number of boxes.
-And we all know how much those balls of fur love playing in them.
-Having crates around the apartment even before you start packing can be beneficial for your cat.
+Your packing process will entail a significant number of boxes, no matter what is your reason to move or how many unwanted items you donated, and we all know how much those balls of fur love playing in them.
+Having crates around the apartment even before you start packing clothes and furniture can be beneficial for your cat.
 But if they start showing some signs of anxiety around boxes, try to use sprays such as Feliway, which holds pheromones that can induce a feeling of coziness.

 Keep up With Old Habits

 Keeping stress levels low when it comes to your feline means maintaining a routine.
-Ensure that you don’t miss the meals and playtime.
+Ensure that you don’t miss the meals and playtime even if you’re too busy house-hunting.
 House animals value human companionship, that is why you need to provide them with affection during this hectic period.

 Keeping up With the Routine Is Healthy